ethereum/sourcify/README.md

 - **fail/**: compilation artifacts which should not verify (unit tests)
 - **compiler.json**: compiler config for generating more cases

-Sources are compiled with 0x's [sol-compiler][22].
+Test sources are compiled with 0x's [sol-compiler][22].
 This lets you pick any compiler version or settings by modifying the `compiler.json` file as needed.

 To generate more test data, go to the `test/sources` directory, add Solidity files to the `contracts` folder and run:

 ```
 npx sol-compiler